saishankarn/cs394r_course_project/README.md

 ```
 python scripts/frameworks/AC/main.py
 ```
 This runs all the ablation experiments in series.
+To get the summary for updating the actor and critic networks at 1, 50, and 100 time steps, adjust the "update_every" parameter.